If you’re interested in using birth control to help prevent pregnancy, your doctor may suggest Nexplanon.

 How effective is Nexplanon?
 What’s the pregnancy rate with this birth control method?

 Nexplanon has been found to be highly effective at preventing pregnancy.
-To learn more about the pregnancy rate with Nexplanon, visit the drug manufacturer’s website.
+To learn more about the pregnancy rate with Nexplanon, visit the drugmaker’s website.
 You can also view the drug’s full prescribing information or talk with your doctor or pharmacist.

 What’s to know about Nexplanon vs. Implanon?
 And what about Nexplanon vs. IUDs?